 The Farmont Summer School

-In 2023, the foundation is offering two sailing trips with five participants each.
-The trips will take place from June to August.
+In 2024, the foundation is offering two sailing trips with five participants each.
+The trips will take place from August to October (26.8. - 04.09. and 09.10. -18.10.2024).
 The exact dates can be found in the application form, where applicants can indicate the trip of their choice.

 Time Table